 We were allowed to see inside the main prison, which like many other prisons is laid out around open yards, and blocks containing workshops and kitchens.
 The roof was collapsing and everywhere debris and bricks were strewn across the corridors.
 Most of the captives were in dormitories in closely arranged bunk beds, only let out to work and perform labour.
 Here are only a few solitary cells, hidden in darkness, years of salt air blowing through corridors meant the doors have rusted open, as they were left.

 Light fittings falling from the ceilings and the remaining plaster work slowly peeling away like layers of an onion skin.
 Smashed window panes swung in the breeze and shutters hang from hinges.
 All around I felt a sense of sad dislocation – like the building itself just wanted to heave its weighted mass into the ground.
 To let go of the pain it has held in the walls.
-Each brick forcibly placed there under duress by the hands of men persecuted for belief by their own fellow country man.
-A deep sadness remains.
-Could there be a more poignant reminder from history for the current time we live in?
+Each brick forcibly placed there under duress by individuals persecuted for beliefs by their own fellow countrymen.